sanity-io/sanity-plugin-personalization/README.md

 ## Shape of stored data

-The custom input contains buttons which will add new array items with the experiment and variant as the \_key value.
+The custom input contains buttons which will add new array items with the experiment and variant already populated.
 Data returned from this array will look like this:

 ```json
 "title": {